Muhammad al-Imadi: Return to Damascus and professional activities

 After his return to Damascus, Imadi remained in his position as the Minister of Economy from April 1985 until December 2001, a total of sixteen years and eight months.
 In addition to the introduction in 1991 of Investment Law No. 10, Imadi is also credited with the stabilization of the value of the Syrian pound.
 In the first cabinet change after Bashar al-Assad, Imadi was finally replaced by Dr. Ghassan al-Rifa'i.

 After 2001, Imadi continued to work professionally at many different establishments, including Dar Al-Naím, an orphanage for Syrian children.
 He also helped establish the Arab International University (of which Imadi served as the Chair of Board of Trustees).

 Personal life

 Muhammad Imadi is known to be a technocrat who never joined the Ba'ath party or any other political organization.
 He was also known to be committed to his faith, yet liberal in his views.
-He had three children: Susan Sahar Imadi (July 8, 1957), Muna Imadi (February 18, 1962 – 2016), and Omar Imadi (July 8, 1966).
+He had three children: Susan Sahar (July 8, 1957), Muna (February 18, 1962 – 2016), and Omar (July 8, 1966).
 In 2022, Imadi died in Damascus aged 91.